dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0801.md

 In the late 1990s, at the same time when the internet started to become a household commodity, a new education movement favoring「fluency with information technology」over literacy gained momentum and was supported by a popular textbook of the same name.
 It was an attractive notion that fluency with language and practices of computing would be a powerful asset in the emerging digitalized world.
 Bringing computing education to schools would enable children to become smart users of computing technology and would introduce them to the limitations and risks of algorithmic processes behind emerging functions such as online purchasing, Internet searching, news services, communication, and later social media.
 Despite its attraction, the fluency movement did not produce a widespread change in computing education in K–12 schools.

-Then, in 2006, Jeannette Wing proposed that computational thinking is what everyone wants; not literacy or fluency.1 She struck a resonant chord.
+Then, in 2006, Jeannette Wing proposed that computational thinking is what everyone wants; not literacy or fluency.
+[1] She struck a resonant chord.
 In the next several years at the US National Science Foundation (NSF), she mobilized $48 million in resources and convinced many people to bring computer courses into all K–12 schools.
 Their major successes included getting education organizations to issue definitions of CT and associated curricula at different grade levels; training teachers in CS principles; starting a new family of CS-principles introductory courses at universities; and developing a new Advanced Placement curriculum and exam to interface high schools to these new introductory courses.
 CT went mainstream.

 But as suggested above, this success was not easy.
 School boards in K–12 institutions had a long history of reluctance to add a computing curriculum in their schools.
 The CT movement brought a turn of mind to many school boards.
 Without that movement, we would not be talking about computational thinking in K–12 education at the scale we do it today.
 In this chapter, we will interpret the progression of computing education as a series of waves that started with the form of CT available in the 1950s (algorithmizing and mathematical problem solving), moved to Papert's Mindstorms, then to literacy and fluency, and culminated most recently in a modern version of CT designed for children in schools.

+1 Wing (2006)

 ## 8.2 General-Purpose Thinking Tools?

 Academic education for automatic computing machinery began in the late 1940s, when computing pioneers started educational programs on numerical methods for computing on large-scale machines.
 These early efforts went mainstream in the 1950s when the mass production of stored-program computers created a demand for a large number of people who could program them.
 After the early entry by private companies, university educators started organizing conferences to discuss computing education in the mid-1950s.
 By 1960, some 150 US universities offered some training in computing.
-There was, however, no standard view on what people needed to know about computing; individual programs depended on local idiosyncrasies such as specific jobs, needs of businesses, personal agendas of the faculty, research contracts, and other stakeholder interests.2
+There was, however, no standard view on what people needed to know about computing; individual programs depended on local idiosyncrasies such as specific jobs, needs of businesses, personal agendas of the faculty, research contracts, and other stakeholder interests.
+[2]

 Already in those early days some computing educators described their visions of computing as a thinking tool for learning — a tool to deal with problems and questions in many fields besides computer science.
 Alan Perlis, who founded the computer science department at Carnegie Mellon University, was an outspoken advocate for this vision.
 He said that computing would be automating processes in many fields, and people in those fields would be「algorithmizing.」With this term, he referred to mental skills for reasoning about problems and developing computational solutions.
 George Forsythe cited Perlis in his 1958 address for the Mathematical Association of America:「Whereas we think we know something when we learn it, and are convinced we know it when we can teach it, the fact is that we don't really know it until we can code it for an automatic computer!」A decade later, Forsythe echoed the claim that computing provides general-purpose mental tools that would serve a person for a lifetime.
 Both Perlis and Forsythe firmly believed that everyone in every field will benefit from learning computing's procedural ways of doing things.
 They believed that computational models would be useful in all fields.

 The visions of computing education grew ever more ambitious about what CT will be able to achieve.
-Marvin Minsky, a famous pioneer in artificial intelligence, argued, in his 1969 Turing Award speech, that computing would surpass mathematics in importance for early education.3 Donald Knuth, a pioneer in understanding algorithms, argued that teaching a computer to do something forces precision and leads to deeper understanding than traditional means of thinking.4 Another pioneer argued that the modern successor to「the classical person」would be「Turing's person.」5 Two famous computing educators wrote that computing's procedural epistemology is creating a revolution in how people think and express themselves.6 All this optimism about computing skills transferring to general problem solving turned out to be premature, as we discuss next.
+Marvin Minsky, a famous pioneer in artificial intelligence, argued, in his 1969 Turing Award speech, that computing would surpass mathematics in importance for early education.
+[3] Donald Knuth, a pioneer in understanding algorithms, argued that teaching a computer to do something forces precision and leads to deeper understanding than traditional means of thinking.
+[4] Another pioneer argued that the modern successor to「the classical person」would be「Turing's person.」[5] Two famous computing educators wrote that computing's procedural epistemology is creating a revolution in how people think and express themselves.
+[6] All this optimism about computing skills transferring to general problem solving turned out to be premature, as we discuss next.

+2 Tedre, Simon, and Malmi (2018).

+3 Minsky (1970)

+4 Knuth (1974).

+5 Bolter (1984)

+6 Abelson and Sussman (1996)

 ## 8.3 CT Is Not Easily Transferable